What You Really Need to Know Before Buying a House

 Write it all down.
 Review your monthly bank statements and see what you can cut out.
 Do you really need a Starbucks coffee every single morning?
 Soda and gas station pizza for lunch?
 You may need to make sacrifices to get started.

 Keep in mind that the mortgage amount you sign at closing is not guaranteed to be this amount forever.
-Your interest rate won’t change but taxes go up with the cost of inflation.
+Even with a fixed-rate mortgage, your monthly payment can increase.
+Why?
+Taxes and insurance often go up with the cost of inflation

 Example; when I refinanced in early 2021, my mortgage payment was $900/month.
 Fast forward to 2024, I now pay $1230/month.
 That’s a big difference in a short amount of time.